lynchdean/Open-Freelance-Hub/technical_manual/technical_manual.md

 ##### Updating smart-contract ABI's for JavaScript interaction

-- **Problem**: When interacting with smart contracts on ethereum using JavaScript you must include the ABI of the contracts you are interacting with.
+- **Problem**: When interacting with smart contracts on Ethereum using JavaScript you must include the ABI of the contracts you are interacting with.
 When developing the application we had to generate a new ABI whenever any changes were made to the contracts in any way.
 Each JavaScript file that interacts with the contracts must have access to this ABI and the address of the contract on the blockchain.
 - **Solution**: In order to prevent us having to edit every JavaScript file whenever a change was made to one of the contracts, we centralised these ABI's and contract addresses.
 Each contract ABI and address is stored in a file called *contractInfo.js* which every JavaScript file has access to.

 ##### Creating a "fuzzy search"